peeranha/peeranha-web/app/faq/en.md

 ### Do I have to tag my question?

-Yes, a one tag is required for each question.
+Yes, at least one tag is required for each question.
 You should select the tags that are most relevant to the question.

 ### How are questions, answers and comments moderated?